HSF/iDDS/docs/source/usecases/hyperparemeter_optimization.rst

 Input and output are done through json files in the current directly ($PWD) so that the directory needs to be mounted.

+%MAX_POINTS
-- '%MAX_POINTS': The max number of hyperparameter points. iDDS will not stop generating new hyperparameter points until it receives an empty list [].
+  The max number of hyperparameter points. iDDS will not stop generating new hyperparameter points until it receives an empty list [].
 So the container needs to return [] if enough hyperparameter points are generated.

+%NUM_POINTS
-- '%NUM_POINTS': The number of hyperparameter points to be generated in this call.
+   The number of hyperparameter points to be generated in this call.
 The default is 10.
 It can by changed by setting 'num_points_per_generation' in the request_metadata.

+%IN
-- '%IN': The input filename which iDDS places in the current directory every time it calls the container.
+   The input filename which iDDS places in the current directory every time it calls the container.
 The file contains a json-formatted list of all hyperparameter points, which have been generated so far, with corresponding loss or None (if it is not yet evaluated).

+%OUT
-- '%OUT': The output filename which the container creates in the current directory.
+   The output filename which the container creates in the current directory.
 The file contains a json-formatted list of new hyperparameter points.

 Here is one example for the input (main/lib/idds/tests/idds_input.json).
 It is a json dump of ``{"points": [[{hyperparameter_point_1}, loss_or_None], ..., [{hyperparameter_point_N}, loss_or_None]], "opt_space": <opt space>}``.